benoitries/code-nl2-messir-without-orchestration/docs/README.md

-# NetLogo to MESSIR Single-Agent Conversion System
+# NetLogo to LUCIM Single-Agent Conversion System

-A streamlined AI system that automatically converts NetLogo agent-based models into MUCIM-compliant PlantUML diagrams using a single, powerful AI agent.
+A streamlined AI system that automatically converts NetLogo agent-based models into LUCIM-compliant PlantUML diagrams using a single, powerful AI agent.

 ## 🚀 Overview

 This project implements a single-step pipeline that transforms NetLogo simulation models into standardized  PlantUML diagrams.
-The system uses one AI agent to handle the entire workflow, from parsing the NetLogo code to generating a MUCIM-compliant, audited, and corrected diagram.
+The system uses one AI agent to handle the entire workflow, from parsing the NetLogo code to generating a LUCIM-compliant, audited, and corrected diagram.

 ### Key Features

 - **Single-Agent Architecture**: A single, consolidated AI agent handles the entire conversion process.
 - **Automated End-to-End Conversion**: From NetLogo code to a final, compliant PlantUML diagram.
-- **MESSIR Compliance**: Ensures generated diagrams follow MESSIR-UCI standards through built-in auditing and correction loops.
+- **LUCIM Compliance**: Ensures generated diagrams follow LUCIM-UCI standards through built-in auditing and correction loops.
 - **Multiple AI Model Support**: Compatible with various large language models.
 - **Simplified Workflow**: Removes the complexity of a multi-agent orchestration pipeline.